Chukobyte/learn-engine-dev/docs/index.md

 ## Purpose

-The purpose of this tutorial series is to provide a step by step approach to building a game engine.
+The purpose of this tutorial series is to provide a step-by-step approach to building a game engine.
 The end goal is to have a fully functional game engine that can be reused for multiple projects.
 There's a popular saying floating around that goes "Make games, not engines".
 To not disappoint the folks that usually mention this quote, we will be making 3 games with our engine to test it out!

 ## Prerequisites